What Is the Drinking Age in England?

 How to properly and legally imbibe at the pubs

-The Brits love a good drink, especially a pint of beer or a gin and tonic.
-They also have lower minimum ages for drinking alcohol than in the United States, although there are many qualifiers.
+The Brits love a good alcoholic beverage, especially a pint of beer or a gin and tonic.
+They also have lower minimum drinking age for consuming alcohol than in the United States, although there are many qualifiers American citizens are unfamiliar with.
 When visiting the U.K., be aware of the basic rules of imbibing and how old you need to be to drink certain types of booze.

 England has different laws regarding minimum age and drinking alcohol, depending on where and what you buy, where you drink it and who buys it: